 Every agriculture student is welcome to participate and join the Agribusiness Club.
 The club has broad appeal and value to every agriculture major (i.e. crop science, animal science, equine, etc.) Become a business leader in your field by meeting ‘real world’ managers and business owners.
-The mission of the Ag Business Club is to develop and promote Agriculture Business events on campus, in the community and the county through events and tours and to provide education, experience and business network opportunities.
+The mission of the Agribusiness Club is to develop and promote agriculture business events on campus, in the community and the county through events and tours and to provide education, experience and business network opportunities.

 The mission of the Auto/Ag Mech Club is to involve students in the automotive and agriculture mechanics industry, to connect and interact with other students who are interested in automotive and/or agriculture mechanics, and to establish long-term relationships with individuals in the automotive and agriculture industries.

 Gary Werkheiser • 309-854-1833 • firstname.lastname@example.org

 Christians on Campus are believers in Christ from various backgrounds.
 Christians on Campus warmly receive all believers in Christ and seek to maintain the oneness of the Spirit by keeping our focus on Christ.
 We hold the faith which is common to all believers.
 Through daily prayer, Bible reading, and Christian fellowship we are growing in the grace and knowledge of our Lord and Savior Jesus Christ.